 Since its inception almost 30 years ago, IDS has developed hundreds of products ranging from MRI machines to pool chlorinators for companies

 worldwide.
-Mr. Paloian received his undergraduate degree in Plastics Engineering from Lowell Technological Institute in 1972 and his Master's
+Mr. Paloian received his undergraduate degree in Plastics Engineering from Lowell Technological Institute (which merged with Lowell State College in 1975 to form the University of Lowell) in 1972 and his Master's

 of Industrial Design from Rhode Island School of Design in 1976.
 His unique education as an industrial designer and plastics engineer has